-(1) Cost of sales includes all operating expenses of company-owned restaurants, including advertising expenses, and excludes depreciation and amortization, which are presented separately.
+(1) Cost of sales includes all operating expenses of company-owned restaurants, including advertising expenses, but excludes depreciation and amortization, which are presented separately.

+Revenue

-Total Revenue.
-During fiscal year 2022, total revenue was \$357.5 million, an increase of \$75.0 million, or 26.6%, compared to \$282.5 million in the prior fiscal year.
+During fiscal year 2023, total revenue was \$460.1 million, an increase of \$102.5 million, or 28.7%, compared to \$357.5 million in the prior fiscal year.

-Royalty revenue, franchise fees and other increased \$27.9 million, of which \$8.2 million was due to 221 net franchise restaurant openings since December 25, 2021, \$12.3 million was due to domestic same store sales growth of 3.4%, and approximately \$3.0 million was due to additional royalties from the 53rd week.
-Other revenue increased by \$4.1 million primarily due to an increase in vendor rebates.
+Royalty revenue, franchise fees and other increased \$48.5 million, of which \$25.6 million was due to domestic same store sales growth of 18.3%, and \$16.5 million was due to net new franchise development since December 31, 2022.
+Other revenue increased by \$4.2 million primarily due to an increase in vendor rebates.
+These increases were partially offset by approximately \$3.0 million in royalties from the 53rd week in the prior fiscal year.

-Advertising fees increased \$37.5 million, of which \$17.0 million was due to a 16.8% increase in system-wide sales during fiscal year 2022, \$10.9 million was due to an increase in the national advertising fund contribution rate to 5% from 4% effective the first day of the fiscal second quarter 2022, and approximately \$2.7 million was due to additional advertising fees from the 53rd week.
-Additionally, during the prior year fiscal period, a \$6.9 million non-recurring rebate of advertising surplus was returned to franchisees, reducing the revenue recognized.
+Advertising fees increased \$38.1 million, of which \$34.6 million was due to a 27.1% increase in system-wide sales during fiscal year 2023, and \$6.2 million was due to an increase in the national advertising fund contribution rate to 5% from 4% effective the first day of the fiscal second quarter 2022.
+These increases were partially offset by approximately \$2.7 million in advertising fees from the 53rd week in the prior fiscal year.

-Company-owned restaurant sales increased \$9.6 million, primarily due to an increase of \$7.7 million related to the increase in the number of company-owned restaurants compared to the prior year comparable period.
-Also contributing to the increase was company-owned same store sales growth of 1.0%, which was driven by an increase in average ticket, and approximately \$1.5 million of additional sales from the 53rd week.
+Company-owned restaurant sales increased \$15.9 million primarily due to an increase of \$10.3 million related to the increase in the number of company-owned restaurants as compared to the prior fiscal year, as well as an increase of \$7.1 million related to company-owned same store sales growth of 8.2%, which was driven by an increase in transactions.
+These increases were partially offset by approximately \$1.5 million in sales from the 53^{rd} week in the prior fiscal year.